Family Reunion Visa UK

 If your family members are not eligible to join you in the UK under the Refugee Family Reunion route, they can still join you in the UK if they qualify under the regular UK immigration rules.

 If an individual becomes the spouse/partner/fiancé/fiancée of a person with refugee leave or humanitarian protection in the UK after they have been given that leave they could be eligible to come to the UK using a Spouse Visa, Unmarried Partner Visa or Fiance Visa.
 They will need to meet the visas requirements and will also be required to pay an application fee.
-The UK partner will also need to meet the income requirement of at least £18,600 per year or equivalent in cash savings.
+The UK partner will also need to meet the income requirement of at least £29,000 per year.

 Children who do not qualify for the Refugee Family Reunion route could be eligible to join you in the UK using the Dependent Child Visa.